microsoft/autogen/website/docs/Use-Cases/Task-Oriented-AutoML.md

     - 'token-classification': token classification.
     - 'multichoice-classification': multichoice classification.

 Two optional inputs are `time_budget` and `max_iter` for searching models and hyperparameters.
 When both are unspecified, only one model per estimator will be trained (using our [zero-shot](Zero-Shot-AutoML) technique).
+When `time_budget` is provided, there can be randomness in the result due to runtime variance.

 A typical way to use `flaml.AutoML`: